Things to Know About Moving Pets to Canada

 - Indicates the trade name and serial number of the licensed vet

 - Specifies how long the immunity is good for

 The CFIA does not require pets to be microchipped.
 However, it is recommended that you implant your pet with a 15-digit ISO-compliant microchip in the event your pet gets lost or separated during travel.

 At the Port of Entry (POE), a Canada Border Services Agency (CBSA) officer will check that the rabies certificate is current, the animal description matches, and that your pet shows no signs of illnesses.
 If your pet meets the requirements, they’ll be permitted entry.
 The current fee is C$30 + tax (around $23 + tax in the U.S.) for the first animal and C$5 + tax (around $4 + tax in the U.S.) for each additional animal.

 If your pet doesn’t meet the requirements, you’ll have two weeks after arriving to get them vaccinated and return the paperwork to the CFIA office.
 On top of paying for the vaccination, you’ll pay a higher entry fee of C$55 + tax (around $42 + tax in the U.S.) for the first animal and C$30 + tax (around $23 + tax in the U.S.) for each additional pet.

 If your pet shows signs of illness, a border agent may contact the CFIA for further inspection.
 Additional fees may apply and are determined on a case-by-case basis.

-There are two exceptions to the rabies vaccination requirements: moving with a service dog and moving with pets that are three months of age or younger.
+There are two exceptions to the rabies vaccination requirements when moving to Canada with pets: service dogs and pets that are three months of age or younger.

 The CFIA defines a service dog as “a dog that provides a distinct, trained service to individuals who would otherwise be limited in their ability to perform certain tasks.”
 Service dogs are exempt from all import requirements if they are accompanied by the person they aid and the official documents that state they’re a service animal.